-Cardoons with Bagna Cauda is a traditional Piedmontese side dish that is very tasty and aromatic.
-Bagna cauda is a sauce made with garlic, anchovies, and olive oil, served hot and accompanied by seasonal vegetables like cardoons.
-The intense flavor of the sauce perfectly complements the delicate taste of the cardoons, making this dish a true delight for the palate.
+Cardoon alla Bagna Cauda is a very tasty and aromatic traditional Piedmontese side dish.
+The bagna cauda is a sauce made from garlic, anchovies and olive oil, served warm and accompanied by seasonal vegetables such as cardoon.
+The intense flavor of the sauce pairs perfectly with the delicate taste of the cardoon, making this dish a true pleasure for the palate.

-Clean the cardoons and cut the stalks into pieces about eight centimeters long, removing the strings
+Trim the cardoons, cut the stalks into pieces of about eight centimeters, removing the strings

-Boil them in two liters of salted water with lemon juice added
+Boil them in two liters of salted water acidified with lemon juice

 Let them simmer for half an hour

-Drain them well, then place them in a lightly buttered baking dish
+Drain them well then arrange them in a lightly buttered baking dish

-In a saucepan, heat the butter, let the garlic cloves brown, then remove them and add the anchovy fillets, breaking them up and mashing them into a paste with a fork
+In a saucepan, heat the butter, let the garlic cloves brown, then remove them and add the anchovy fillets, breaking them up and reducing them to a cream with a fork

-Pour the sauce over the cardoons and sprinkle the surface with plenty of grated cheese
+Pour the cream over the cardoons and sprinkle the surface with plenty of grated cheese

-Place in a preheated oven at 180 degrees for half an hour
+Place in a preheated oven at 180°C for half an hour

 Remove and serve hot